thewati/ExtractSatelliteImagesFromCSV/README.md

 # ExtractSatelliteImagesFromCSV
-This repo shows you how to extract satellite images using a CSV file that contains coordinates (latitude and longitude)
+This repo shows you how to extract satellite images using a CSV file that contains coordinates (latitude and longitude).
+The extracted images can be used for different machine learning tasks such as path loss prediction (Of course the coordinates would have to be around the same area).

 Note: This was run in PyCharm on a Windows environment.
 It works perfectly on Ubuntu too.